CirculatoryHealth/CHARGE_1000G_CAC/README.md

 Ideally, we would like to map the variants to the expression and methylation data (molecular QTL mapping), but this is pending finalizing our molQTL mapping.

-We expect new plasma-based OLINK data (for the 'TO_AITION' projecty) in Q4 2020.
-We agreed that we would keep this in mind, we could run some additional analyses when asked during the revision stage of the manuscript.

-- Correlation of variants to proteins from the OLINK-platform

 ## Methods

 ### Mapping genes to single cells

 We will use the last dataset from the scRNAseq data, including 35 individuals, to project target genes.

 ### Genetic analyses